smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/02 - SQL Query Processing Order.md

 # SQL Query Processing Order

+Before exploring the different join types and the methods, operators, and clauses SQL uses to compare datasets, it is helpful to understand the Cartesian product and SQL’s logical processing order.
+Conceptually, an inner join can be viewed as a Cartesian product restricted by a join condition, while an outer join also preserves unmatched rows from one or both inputs.

+First, let’s examine the logical processing order of a SQL query and how its clauses relate to the execution plan created by the database engine.

 To better understand how an SQL statement is evaluated, it helps to separate **how a query is written** from **how it is logically processed**.
 Although SQL queries are typically written starting with the `SELECT` clause, the SQL engine does **not** execute them in that order.
 Instead, each clause is evaluated according to well-defined logical processing phases.

 The diagram below illustrates this logical processing order.